toverainc/willow/README.md

 For the time being you will need to run ```./utils.sh config``` and navigate to Sallow Configuration to fill in your WiFi SSID and password.

-Once you've provided those press 'Q'.
+Once you've provided those press 'q'.
 When prompted to save, do that.
 Ignore my credentials (that's a TO-DO).

 ## Flash